buentead/ADIRS/docu/02-Protocol.md

 - The next maximum five characters identify the talker ('AD' Arduino, 'FS' FlightSim) and the type of message (two to three characters).
 - All data fields are comma-delimited.
-- At least one byte must be included in a data field.
+- At least one byte must be included in a data field if present.
-- The message ends with 0x0D (CR) and 0x0A (LF)
+- The message ends with 0x0D (CR) and 0x0A (LF).

 The following example shows the rotary position sent from the Arduino to the PC:
 - `$ADROT,0,1\r\n`